irarainey/azure-architecture-ai-toolkit/README.md

 npm install azure-architecture-ai-toolkit
 ```

-The sample withing this repository using environment variables to hold all the relevant configuration values.
-To set this up create a new environment file called `.env` and add the following:
+Once the toolkit is installed create a new environment file called `.env` and add the following:

 ```bash
 OPEN_AI_API_KEY=<openai-api-key>